 2: Sit with good posture.
 Now [OPTIONAL] place your hands in Gyan mudra.
 Put your hands on your thighs, palms facing upwards.
 Make a ring with your thumbs and index fingers.
 Let the other fingers extend gently outwards.

 It is always imperative to sit with good posture when we meditate.
 Good posture helps us to focus the mind.
+Place your feet shoulder-width apart, slightly tuck your chin down to lengthen your neck, and make sure your spine is straight but relaxed.

 We also want to use a mudra (hand gesture) to help enhance our mental state.
 The best mudra for tinnitus is Gyan mudra, which is the hand position for acceptance.
 Remember, we are using meditation for tinnitus habituation, so anything we can do to enhance acceptance is helpful.